Tidally induced spiral arm wraps encoded in phase space: Data

-The frequencies (or limits) obtained in each case are given in \t\ref{t_fre}.
 In the $L_Z$ coordinate (blue) we find two defined peaks at a small and a large frequency.
-We measured their frequency and computed its error with the half-distance between the peak the consecutive frequency points.
-These error ranges are marked as horizontal blue error bars on the right panel of \f\ref{f_fdata}.
-The frequencies that we find correspond to periods of $1000^{+430}_{-170}$ and $286^{+27}_{-15}\,\kms\kpc$, thus similar to \citet{Friske2019}.
+We note though that the peak at smaller frequency is at the limit of the first frequency point allowed by the data, and thus only an upper limit can be measured.
+Since our sampling of the frequencies is sparse, we only give a range of possible location of the peaks.
+We measured this range with the half-distance between the peak the consecutive frequency points.
+These error ranges are marked as horizontal blue error bars on the bottom panel of \f\ref{f_fdata}.
+The frequencies that we find correspond to wavelengths of $>1100$ and in the range of $290$-$360\,\kms\kpc$, thus similar to \citet{Friske2019}.
+For $L_Z^{-1}$ and in the case of the larger frequency zone, a broad flat peak is seen at approximately $10\,000$ $(\kms\kpc)^{-1}$.
+Again, for the smaller frequency we can only measure an upper limit.

-For $L_Z^{\frac{-1.1}{0.9}}$, we only give a range of possible location of the peaks.
-In the case of the larger frequency zone, two wide peaks are seen at approximately 25000 and 50000 $(\kms\kpc)^{\frac{-1.1}{0.9}}$ and we take again the half-distance between them and the frequency points to the left and right.
-For the smaller frequency, since the amplitude keeps growing until our first frequency point allowed by the data, we give only an upper limit at the middle of the first and second sampled frequencies.
-In the two cases, we computed the times of impact using \e\ref{e_Lsep} and assuming $V_c=236.5\,\kms$ and $R_0=8.178\,\kpc$.
-This gives 0.7-1.8 Gyr and $<0.4$ Gyr, respectively (third column of \t\ref{t_fre}).
-The results are not affected by small changes in the potential parameters $V_c$ and $R_0$, but they are slightly more affected by the power-law index $n$.
+The limiting frequencies obtained in each case are given in \t\ref{t_fre}.
+In all cases, we computed the times of impact using \e\ref{e_Lsep} and assuming $V_c=239.26\,\kms$ and $R_0=8.277\,\kpc$.
+As expected, the obtained times are sensitive to the adopted value of $n$, with larger $n$ yielding larger times.
+Considering all cases, our analysis gives times of around $<0.6$ Gyr from the low frequency peak and of 0.8-2.1 Gyr from the larger frequency one.
 We discuss these estimated times in \s\ref{s_dis2} .